mara1103/AmazonAnalysis-PowerBI/README.md

 Similarly, the following reports will reveal information related to the products purchased, the locations where the orders were distributed, total sales, prices, and finally a sales prediction exercise for the next month.

-You can find the whole project here :
+You can find the whole project here : [AmazonSalesAnalysis.pbix](https://github.com/mara1103/PowerBI_project/blob/c531336ca3693d7b48727e27da0ab373b47e6f98/AmazonSalesAnalysis.pbix)

+### Conclusions / Results